amvimbi/Obsidian-Vault/DEMO/Demo Meeting.md

 - [ ] No additional acquisition will be procured, unless it becomes a bottleneck
 - [ ] Yann found no leak in the accumulator
 - [ ] The Swep HX leaks from joints (could be bracing or welding)

+## 2024-12-05

+- [ ] One accu will go back to Sweden because if a fault & One is on the way
+- [ ] P6 to only be installed next year
+- [ ]